 For verification of partial delivery, please upload:

-We will endorse the Statement of Delivery Verification and upload the copy to you via NTP.
+We will endorse the Statement of Delivery Verification and send the copy to you via email.
 When all the goods under the IC have been imported, you should apply for verification for the complete delivery.

 Complete Delivery Verification

 This refers to the verification of the delivery when all the goods under the IC have been imported into Singapore.

 For verification of complete delivery, please upload:

 - Importer’s ICDV

 - Bill of Lading or Air Waybill

 - Copy of the Importer Declaration Letter